LitoMore/litomore.me/content/posts/2024-10-25-why-icons-in-terminal-are-always-terrible.md

 Some terminal emulators support justification for such characters.
 For example, [iTerm2] has a checkbox "ambiguous characters are double-width" to adjust the rendering of the font.

-What you see is `case 1` is double-width, while `case 2` treats your icon as a regular ASCII character.
+What you see in `case 1` is double-width, while `case 2` treats your icon as a regular ASCII character.

 ### Is it possible rendering icons like `case 3`?